NATIONAL DRIVE-IN MOVIE DAY

 NATIONAL DRIVE-IN MOVIE DAY HISTORY

-National Drive-In Movie Day, honors the opening day of the first drive-in.
-The creator of this day is unknown.
-However, check out these other great movie-themed celebrations on the calendar:
+National Drive-In Movie Day on June 6 honors the opening day of the first drive-in.
+The creator of this day is unknown, but we’ve at least found other great movie-themed celebrations on the calendar:

 - Cuckoo Dancing Week | Begins January 11

 - An Affair to Remember Month | February

 - Audio Visual Heritage Day | October 27

 - First Contact Day | April 5